 The Mission also hosts a number of seminars and conferences at Norway House, often in cooperation with the EU institutions, think tanks or other organisations in Brussels.

-Most visitors are given 1-2 hr introductions to the the EEA Agreement and Norway's relations with the EU.
-For groups with particular interests, counsellors at the Mission can give introductions on their different areas of work.
+Most visitors are given a one-hour introduction to the EEA Agreement and Norway's relationship with the EU.
+For groups with an interest in particular topics, counsellors at the Mission can give introductions to their areas of work.

-If you plan on visiting some of the EU institutions or EFTA, we recommend that you contact these early on as well.
+Should you plan on visiting some of the EU institutions or EFTA, we recommend also contacting these well in advance.

 Introductions to the EEA and Norway Grants can be given by The Financial Mechanism Office (FMO), e.g. during a visit to Norway House or EFTA.